cdapio/hadoop_mapr_cookbook/README.md

 This cookbook generates the XML configuration files for Hadoop, overriding the MapR-provided defaults.
 This allows advanced configurations that would otherwise require hand-editing outside of the MapR utilities.
 A helper library is used to determine the install location of these configuration files.

 Attribute trees are used to define each Hadoop configuration file.
-The attribute name determines which file the property is place and the property name.
+The attribute name determines in which file the property is placed and the property name.
 The attribute value is the property value.
 For example: the attribute `hadoop_mapr['core_site']['hadoop.tmp.dir']` will configure a property named `hadoop.tmp.dir` in `core-site.xml`, located in the MapR install directory, such as `/opt/mapr/hadoop/hadoop-[version]/etc/hadoop`.
 All attribute values are taken as-is and only minimal configuration checking is performed on values.
 It is up to the user to provide a valid configuration for your cluster.

 Attribute Tree | File | Location
 -------------- | ---- | --------